-Gray Mountain is set during the 2008 Great Recession.
-Our protagonist, Samantha Kofer, is a third-year associate in one of the major law firms in New York: Scully & Pershing.
+Gray Mountain is set during the 2008 recession.
+The protagonist, Samantha Kofer, is a third-year associate in one of the major law firms in New York: Scully & Pershing.

-After the bankruptcy of Lehman Brothers, the firm is firing tons of associates, who are not very likely to find another job due to the economic situation.
-The only option to disemployment is to be put on furlough for a year, and in the meantime, collaborate with a charity service.
+After the bankruptcy of Lehman Brothers, Scully & Pershing is firing tons of associates, many of who are not very likely to find another job (due to the economic situation).
+The only option for disemployment is to be put on furlough for a year, and in the meantime, collaborate with a charity service.

-Samantha is forced to leave her comfortable life in the city for a job in a legal aid firm, located in Brady, Virginia, in the Appalachian Mountains.
-She goes from working for millionaire corporations to being the lawyer of poor people, whose wellbeing depends on her will and hard work.
+And so Samantha is forced to leave her comfortable life in the city for a job in a legal aid firm, located in Brady, Virginia, in the Appalachian Mountains.
+She goes from working for millionaire corporations to being the lawyer of poor people, whose well-being depends on her will and hard work.